Psychologists explore the complexity of the brain, mental processes, and behavior.

 Do you want to gain a deeper understanding of yourself and others?
 The psychology major provides an excellent foundation for graduate study, a liberal arts degree that opens doors to many different careers, and an educational experience that promotes intellectual, personal, and interpersonal growth.

-Learn about other graduates like Emily!
+Learn about other graduates like Amanda!

 A major in psychology consists of 41 hours of psychology beyond PSYC 121.